The now derelict Buzludzha Monument in central Bulgaria. Matt Munro/Lonely Planet

 Saily provides a hassle-free solution to travel data — just choose your data plan and prepare for your trip.
 When you get to your destination, you can go online right away.

-Get your eSIMBy land, you can reach Bulgaria from many major European destinations by Flixbus, or by train – the sleeper train from Istanbul to Sofia is popular with budget travelers.
+Get your eSIMBy land, you can reach Bulgaria from many major European destinations by Flixbus, or by train; the sleeper train from Istanbul to Sofia is popular with budget travelers.

 Top things to do in Bulgaria

-Start your visit to Bulgaria with one of the many free tours in Sofia.
+Start your visit to Bulgaria with one of the many free tours offered in Sofia.
 Explore street art with Sofia Graffiti Tour, which takes you to the most photogenic places in the city with murals from Arsek & Erase and other local artists.
 Grab a local bite with a free food tour with Balkan Bites, or explore the history and culture with a walking tour with Free Sofia Tour.

-If you want to get deeper into the country, discover the charm of traditional Bulgarian towns like Koprivshtitsa, Tryavna, or even Veliko Târnovo – the former capital.
-You can see preserved traditional architecture incorporated into modern life.
+If you want to get deeper into the country, discover the charm of traditional Bulgarian towns like Koprivshtitsa, Tryavna or the former capital of Veliko Târnovo.
+At these historic places, can see preserved traditional architecture incorporated into modern life.

 My favorite thing to do in Bulgaria